scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Experiments
 -----------

-To evaluate the performance of MatchPy, we performed several experiments.
-All experiments were conducted on an Intel Core i5-2500K 3.3 GHz CPU with 8GB of RAM.
+To evaluate the performance of MatchPy, we conducted experiments on an Intel Core i5-2500K 3.3 GHz CPU with 8GB of RAM.
 Our focus is on relative performance of one-to-one and many-to-one matching rather than the absolute performance.

 Linear Algebra
 ..............